How I Almost Forgot the Meaning of Thanksgiving…

 For us, this year, it will be, “I wish we were sitting in chairs and not on boxes, and using silverware instead of plasticware, but I’m thankful for the opportunity to bring my family together.”

-Also, at this time of year, we so easily get absorbed into our own problems and dilemmas.
-As we’re reframing our challenges into gratitude, let’s also try to think of others and their challenges.
+Also, at this time of year, we so easily get self-absorbed into our own problems and dilemmas.
+As we’re reframing our challenges into our “thanks,” let’s also try to think of others and their challenges.

 Is there somebody you know that will be spending the holiday alone?… invite them over.